 In the haunting flashback scene, Thomas, Martha, and young Bruce Wayne are shown leaving the Monarch Theater.
 In 'The Man Behind the Red Hood' the Monarch Playing Card Co. was the name of the company the Red Hood robbed on the night he became The Joker.
 The police attempted to catch him in the act, so he fled into the adjacent chemical factory and tried to outmaneuver his pursuers by leaping into a vat of chemicals.

-'Monarch' has been referenced in later comics as the name of the cinema Bruce and his parents visited the night they were murdered.
+'Monarch' has been referenced in later comics as the name of the cinema Bruce and his parents visited to see The Mark of Zorro (1940) (or a similar film) the night they were murdered.

 During the flashback sequence, Jack Napier's partner grabs Martha Wayne's pearl necklace and breaks it.
 This is similar to the flashback sequence in Frank Miller's The Dark Knight Returns.